z-zang/lm-code-intro-react-router-fakelandia/docs/activity_2.md

         <NavLink
             to="someRoute"
             style={({ isActive }) =>
-              isActive ? someStyleObject : undefined
+              isActive ? someActiveStyleObject : someOtherStyleObject
             }
           >
 ```

 ## Getting Misdemeanours

-The Fakelandians have provided an API for you to call to get a list of misdemeanours in the [generate misdemeanours.js](./generate_misdemeanours.js) file.
+The Fakelandians have provided an API for you to call to get a list of misdemeanours in the [generate misdemeanours.ts](./generate_misdemeanours.ts) file.
 We'll use this to get the IDs, dates and misdemeanours.

+They've also provided a custom type of `Misdemeanour` for you - a custom type which can be only one of four possible values, corresponding to the four possible Misdemeanours under Fakelandian law.

 You can import the `generateMisdemeanours` async function and call it like it's an external API.